Mbuto/fificommlike/README.md

 fificommlike
 ============

+NOTICE: FriendFeed is no longer available, so this app has been *DISABLED*.
+Code kept for historical review only.

 Number of comments and likes for FriendFeed Users - Graphic View

 This simple application is for FriendFeed users (www.friendfeed.com).
 It displays in graphic form the number of comments and likes received by the specified user (Target User), and a little history of the same data.
 It requires authorized access to friendfeed.com.